romeerez/orchid-orm/docs/src/guide/migration-column-methods.md

 change(async (db) => {
   await db.createTable('table', (t) => ({
-    // uuidv7 is a function, it is ignored by `rake-db`,
+    // uuidv7 is a function, it is ignored in migrations,
     // column won't have a `DEFAULT` on a database level:
     id: t.uuid().primaryKey().default(uuidv7),
   }));